Outstanding Contributions

 The Influential Women in Utah

-Regrettably, the year 2017 revealed a stark contrast in Utah's gender representation.
-Despite women constituting half of the state's population, they held a mere 1 in 7 legislative seats, a ratio that ranked among the lowest in the nation (Gehrke, The Salt Lake Tribune, January 23, 2017).
-This disparity was further highlighted by Utah's ranking as the worst state in the country for women's equality in 2024, placing 46th out of 50 for gender equality and in the bottom third for justice and safety (Anderson & Madsen, Utah Women & Leadership Project, January 4, 2024).
+In 2017, women made up half of Utah's population but held only 1 in 7 legislative seats, one of the lowest rates in the nation (Gehrke, The Salt Lake Tribune, January 23, 2017).
+By 2024, Utah was ranked as the worst state for women's equality, coming in 46th out of 50 states for gender equality and scoring poorly on justice and safety (Anderson & Madsen, Utah Women & Leadership Project, January 4, 2024).

-In the aftermath of the Global Women's March, a small group of Deaf women from Utah took the opportunity to participate in the local march.
-The group included Roberta Dunlap Bolanos, Chrystee Call Davenport, Jennifer Allen-Kelly, Shandra Benito, Jodi Becker Kinner, Carol Sanderson, Stephanie Lowder Mathis, Sari Williams, and Millicent "Millie" Simmonds, who is a Deaf actress.
-Despite the progress made towards achieving gender equality, Deaf women still face challenges in attaining equality.
-Though they have made significant progress in education, employment, and voting, their lives have not always been easy.
+After the Global Women's March, a group of Deaf women from Utah, including Roberta Dunlap Bolanos, Chrystee Call Davenport, Jennifer Allen-Kelly, Shandra Benito, Jodi Christel Becker, Carol Sanderson, Stephanie Lowder Mathis, Sari Williams, and Deaf actress Millicent "Millie" Simmonds, seized the chance to march locally.
+Despite progress in gender equality, Deaf women still face significant challenges.
+Although they have made strides in education, employment, and voting, their journeys remain difficult.
+Participating in the march was a powerful declaration of their determination to overcome these obstacles and advocate for their rights.

-In the aftermath of the Global Women's March, a small group of Deaf women from Utah took the opportunity to participate in the local march.
-The group included Roberta Dunlap Bolanos, Chrystee Call Davenport, Jennifer Allen-Kelly, Shandra Benito, Jodi Becker Kinner, Carol Sanderson, Stephanie Lowder Mathis, Sari Williams, and Millicent "Millie" Simmonds, who is a Deaf actress.
-Despite the progress made towards achieving gender equality, Deaf women still face challenges in attaining equality.
-Though they have made significant progress in education, employment, and voting, their lives have not always been easy.
+After the Global Women's March, a group of Deaf women from Utah, including Roberta Dunlap Bolanos, Chrystee Call Davenport, Jennifer Allen-Kelly, Shandra Benito, Jodi Christel Becker, Carol Sanderson, Stephanie Lowder Mathis, Sari Williams, and Deaf actress Millicent "Millie" Simmonds, seized the chance to march locally.
+Despite progress in gender equality, Deaf women still face significant challenges.
+Although they have made strides in education, employment, and voting, their journeys remain difficult.
+Participating in the march was a powerful declaration of their determination to overcome these obstacles and advocate for their rights.

 Utah Deaf Women Who Made